ikswotus/EphemeralIndexing/README.md

 To use it, we will need some simple test data.

 NOTE: This is intended only as a small, simple example to create multiple chunks to demonstrate that only recent chunks will get the index, we are not trying to prove indexes are useful with this demo.
-Using a 15 minute interval when generating test data will only insert ~33 rows per query, so SELECT queries likely will not even use the ephemeral indexes (and possibly not even the hypertable index on time).
+Using a 15 minute interval when generating test data will only insert ~33 rows per query, so EXPLAINing these test SELECT queries likely will show that our index is not even used - possibly not even the hypetable's time index.

-Note: Other tables can be used for testing, but the options in Demo() will need to be modified to reflect any table/column name changes.
+Note: Obviously any other tables can be used for testing, but the options in Demo() will need to be modified to reflect any table/column name changes.

 ```CREATE TABLE test.ephemeral_demo